Times Type 2 Diabetic Resources

 Prepare meals from basic ingredients.
 It won't take much time reading ingredient labels to understand that buying prepared foods is often a matter of buying and eating unnecessary sugar, typically in the form of High Fructose Corn Syrup.
 It will eventually be easier for you to make your own meals than deal with the deadly "convenience" of many prepared foods, boxed dinners.

 Use cauliflower, a low carb vegetable, in place of potatoes.
 I make mashed cauliflower (steam and mash with real butter).
-I make "hash brown cauliflower" for breakfast, by shredding it and frying it in bacon fat, then I scramble my eggs in it.
+I make "hash brown cauliflower" for a side dish at any meal, by shredding it and frying it in bacon fat, then I scramble my eggs in it.
+I shred it and use it in place of rice to make an Asian fried "faux rice" dish.

 Replace wheat flour with almond or pecan meal.
 You can buy almond flour at some stores, but it may be cheaper to buy almonds and grind them with your coffee grinder.
 That's how I make pecan meal, grinding it in pulses.
 If you go too far, you end up with pecan butter, but that's a pretty tasty treat.
 There are recipes all over the internet for tasty foods like almond flour pancakes, biscuits, "sweet" rolls.
 Any almond flour recipe can be a pecan flour recipe by a one to one substitution of pecan meal for almond flour.
 Or, take your favorite recipe for pancakes and make it with pecan or almond flour instead of flour or cornmeal.
 No added sugar, please!
 Pecan meal is already sweet.
 Almond meal makes a great breading for chicken or round steak (to make chicken fried steak).
 I season the flour with salt, black pepper, and some powdered chipotle pepper.
 I dip the steak or chicken in a mixture of water and cream, roll it in the almond flour, and then pan fry it.
 I think it tastes better than corn meal or flour breading.

 Do your part to help educate restaurants.
-If a place you go doesn't have nutritional info, as you leave tell the cashier that not having nutritional info is a problem for their diabetic customers and you are perhaps less likely to come back because they don't have that information readily available.
+If a place you go doesn't have nutritional info, as you leave tell the cashier that not having nutritional info is a problem for their diabetic customers.
+Tell them the more diabetic friendly they can make the restaurant, the more likely you will be back for more of their great tasting food!.

-If you go to an Asian buffet, go to the "Mongolian Barbecue" and load up on veggies and meats.
+If you must eat at an Asian buffet, go to the "Mongolian Barbecue" and load up on veggies and meats.
 Tell the cook "no sugar".
 Depending on what they have, they will cook it in water, or maybe a soy based sauce.
 I add soy sauce back at the table and it tastes great.
+They may have a low sugar sauce.

-The talk advising diabetics to "eat whole grains" is big-ag propaganda.
-It's not actually good advice for diabetics.
-OK, I admit this much, if you are going to eat something like bread, it is marginally better if you eat whole wheat bread instead of white flour.
+The talk advising diabetics to "eat whole grains" is not actually good advice for diabetics.
+If you are going to eat something like bread, it is marginally better if you eat whole wheat bread instead of white bread.
 But we shouldn't be eating breads made with flour, corn, or rye in the first place.
 You might as well just eat spoonfuls of sugar.
-It is the same impact once it gets inside and into your digestive system.
-You can get the fiber you need from a low-carb diet.
-You don't need whole grains and shouldn't eat them except on rare special occasions, like some cornbread stuffing on Thanksgiving or a piece of pumpkin pie at Christmas.
-You can make low carb almond flour biscuits and they will taste really good with bacon or sausage gravy.
-So why not do that instead of whole wheat biscuits?

 Read the labels!
 Look first for the total grams of carbs then the total grams of fiber.
 Subtract the grams of fiber from the grams of carb, that's the net carbs.
 You probably want to keep your total carbs each day at or around 60-65 grams of net carbs/day.
 You can do more for special occasions, like Christmas, as long as you don't go overboard, and as long as every day isn't Christmas.